 I realized I hadn’t eaten anything other than Paris Baguette, so I went for a dolsot bibimbap (hot pot bibimbap) at a place called Gimbapcheonuk.
 I was happy to finally see something on a menu that was served for just one person.
 The only issue I had as a solo traveler in South Korea was that so many places serve food in communal settings, with pricing for two or more people.
 This is fine if you’re with friends, but when you’re alone, your menu choices are much more limited.

 After my late lunch, I walked to Haeundae Beach.
 Initially, there were few signs that a super typhoon had just passed by.
 In fact, the weather was the nicest I had seen so far in South Korea.
 The skies were blue, and the air was clear, helped by a nice breeze.

-I continued walking along the beach towards Dongbaek Park.
+I continued walking along the beach toward Dongbaek Park.
 This stretch of beach had more signs that there had been a storm.
-There was a dead jet ski that had been washed well up on sand.
+There was a dead jet ski that had been washed well up on the sand.
 I hoped it had just become unmoored from somewhere.